ASSERT-KTH/sorald/src/main/java/sorald/processor/MathOnFloatProcessor.md

-In arithmetic expressions between two `float`s, both left and right operands are casted to `double`.
+In arithmetic expressions between two `float`s, both left and right operands are cast to `double`.

 Example:
 ```diff